mobius-looper/mobius3/web/circularlabs/content/docs/sessions.md

 Within the sessions directory will be subdirectories whose names are the same as the session name.
 For this reason, sessions must have names that are allowed as file system directory names.
 Special characters such as / \ $ or .  are not allowed.

-Within each session directory there will always be a single file named "sessions.xml".
+Within each session directory there will always be a single file named "session.xml".

 In future relases, when sessions are allowed to contain audio and Midi content, the .wav or .mid files with that content will also be found here.